Libero Logo

 Libero Emblem

-The typeface used in the logo is individual: it consists of a combination of handwritten and printed characters.
-This design prevails in all brand logos.
-The dark blue letters have a blue border that is located on the left side.
+The typeface used in the logo is unique: it combines handwritten and printed characters.
+This design is consistent across all brand logos.
+The dark blue letters have a blue border on the left side.
 The background is white.

 Libero Symbol